HP (NYSE:HPQ) Issues Q4 2022 Earnings Guidance

 Insider Activity at HP

-In related news, CEO Enrique Lores sold 34,000 shares of the firm’s stock in a transaction dated Friday, July 1st.
-The shares were sold at an average price of $32.67, for a total value of $1,110,780.00.
-Following the transaction, the chief executive officer now directly owns 551,204 shares of the company’s stock, valued at approximately $18,007,834.68.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-In other news, CFO Marie Myers sold 4,500 shares of HP stock in a transaction that occurred on Monday, August 1st.
-The shares were sold at an average price of $33.05, for a total transaction of $148,725.00.
-Following the sale, the chief financial officer now owns 13,500 shares of the company’s stock, valued at approximately $446,175.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, CEO Enrique Lores sold 34,000 shares of HP stock in a transaction that occurred on Friday, July 1st.
-The shares were sold at an average price of $32.67, for a total transaction of $1,110,780.00.
-Following the sale, the chief executive officer now directly owns 551,204 shares in the company, valued at approximately $18,007,834.68.
+In other HP news, CEO Enrique Lores sold 34,000 shares of the stock in a transaction that occurred on Friday, July 1st.
+The stock was sold at an average price of $32.67, for a total transaction of $1,110,780.00.
+Following the transaction, the chief executive officer now owns 551,204 shares in the company, valued at $18,007,834.68.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+In other HP news, CEO Enrique Lores sold 34,000 shares of the stock in a transaction that occurred on Friday, July 1st.
+The stock was sold at an average price of $32.67, for a total transaction of $1,110,780.00.
+Following the transaction, the chief executive officer now owns 551,204 shares in the company, valued at $18,007,834.68.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, CFO Marie Myers sold 4,500 shares of the stock in a transaction that occurred on Monday, August 1st.
+The shares were sold at an average price of $33.05, for a total value of $148,725.00.
+Following the transaction, the chief financial officer now owns 13,500 shares in the company, valued at approximately $446,175.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 43,000 shares of company stock valued at $1,406,520.
-0.22% of the stock is owned by corporate insiders.
+Over the last quarter, insiders have sold 43,000 shares of company stock valued at $1,406,520.
+0.22% of the stock is currently owned by corporate insiders.

 About HP